Fleny113/Hexus/README.md

   - arguments: optional, the arguments to give the executable in a string
   - workingDirectory: required, the directory where the application will operate
   - status: required, needs to match the `HexusApplicationStatus` enum, indicates the status of the application.
 Possible values: `Crashed`, `Exited`, `Running`
-  - note: optional, a note that can be seen in the info command, an usage is to indicate ports used for example.
+  - note: optional, a note that can be seen in the info command, a usage is to indicate ports used for example.
   - environmentVariables: optional, all the environment variables for the application.
 The application **WILL NOT** inherit the env from the daemon

 #### PM2 Migration